1960 Alabama Crimson Tide football team: Houston

 A week after their first loss of the season at Tennessee, the Crimson Tide returned home and shutout the Houston Cougars 14–0 on homecoming in Tuscaloosa.
 Both Crimson Tide touchdowns were set up after Cougar turnovers gave them good field position.
 The first touchdown was set up after Lee Roy Jordan recovered a Charlie Rieves fumble at the Cougars' 31-yard line.
 Eight plays later Alabama led 7–0 after Laurien Stapp scored on a one-yard run.
 On the Houston drive that ensued, Billy Richardson intercepted a Don Sessions pass and returned it to the Cougars' 18-yard line.
 Four plays later Alabama scored what proved to be the final points of the game on a one-yard Richardson run.
-The victory improved Alabama's all-time record against Houston to 2–0.